Senega smallii: Distribution

-This plant grows in Florida scrub and pine rockland habitat in Miami-Dade, Palm Beach, St. Lucie, and Martin Counties in Florida.
+This plant grows in Florida scrub and pine rockland habitat in Miami-Dade, Palm Beach, St. Lucie, and Martin counties in Florida.
 It occurs on public property occupied by Zoo Miami and adjacent United States Coast Guard property.
 10,000 plants have been counted at the latter site, the largest population of the plant.
-It has been noted at the Fort Lauderdale Executive Airport in a preserve established there for the gopher tortoise.
+It has been noted at the Fort Lauderdale Executive Airport in a preserve established there for gopher tortoise.
 The species has a cyclic life cycle and may exist at sites where it has not been seen recently.

 Habitat

 The habitat occupied by this plant is maintained by a natural fire regime.
 Fire helps the plant by removing competing plants.
 It requires open spaces with sunlight and tolerates disturbance, and it resprouts readily after wildfire has affected the habitat.
 At times, it has been positively affected by the disturbance created during hurricanes.

-The long-term practice of fire suppression in the region has allowed the plant's habitat to become overgrown with large and woody vegetation.
+Long-term fire suppression in the region has allowed the plant's habitat to become overgrown with large and woody vegetation.
 Habitat conservation must involve periodic prescribed burns or another method of opening the overgrown canopy.
 Fire is also beneficial because it may trigger germination of the seeds: experiments showed 50% more germination and faster germination in seeds that had been exposed to smoke.
 Seeds persist in a soil seed bank until they are prompted to germinate.

-Another main threat to the species is the outright destruction of its habitat for the construction of residential and commercial real estate.
+Another main threat to the species is destruction of its habitat for the construction of residential and commercial real estate.